What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Introduction

-In this paper, we propose to bridge the gap in between image quality metrics and their audio counterparts, drawing inspiration from state-of-the-art metrics.
+We draw inspiration from state-of-the-art image quality metrics to bridge the gap with their audio counterparts, which are not so successful at predicting perceived quality, for example, when evaluating neural audio synthesis~\cite{vinay2022evaluating}.
 Although raw audio takes a very different form to images, well-studied transformations can be used to align the two modalities.
-For example, spectrograms represent audio signals using a 2-d matrix, where each column represents the a time step and each row is a frequency band.
-As such, spectrograms encode the signal strength at a certain time at a certain frequency, similar to wavelet decomposition of images that is often used in image quality metrics~\cite{laparra2010metric}.
-We can then use these representations in order to exploit the image processing literature and image quality metrics (IQMs) to estimate audio quality.
-Importantly, whilst the structure of spectrograms is different to images (and semantically), the underlying principles are similar, i.e. importance of brightness or contrast.
+For example, spectrograms represent audio signals using image-like 2D matrices, where each column represents a time window and each row is a frequency band.
+As such, spectrograms encode the audio signal similar to wavelet decompositions that are often used in image metrics~\cite{malo2010psychophysically,laparra2010metric}.
+We can then use these representations to exploit the literature on image quality metrics (IQMs) to estimate audio quality.
+Importantly, whilst the structure and semantics of spectrograms are different to images, the underlying principles are similar, e.g. the importance of amplitude (brightness) and local differences (contrast).

 The paper is organised as follows: firstly, we show that popular IQMs can outperform metrics specifically designed for audio.
-Secondly we show that fine-tuning a traditional IQM based on divisive normalisation, that is also seen in auditory processing, can further improve results.
+Secondly we show that fine-tuning a traditional IQM based on divisive normalisation, which is also seen in auditory processing, can further improve results.
 We also provide the intuition behind what this tuned metric is capturing about the properties of audio.